Healthy Homes Assessment Ngauranga

 What are the most unreasonable gaps or holes?

-If you can feel external air flowing in or the air is clear from a gap or hole or crack, then it’s probably a gap or an opening that needs sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-The gaps that exceed 3mm that let air in or out from your home require the sealing.
-For example, if an open fireplace isn’t used it can cause draughts and should be shut off.
-Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.
+If you are able to feel external air coming in or a clear draught from a crack or a gap, then it’s probably a gap or an opening that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that allow air to enter or exit within your house need sealing.
+For example, if an open fireplace isn’t used it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched in the maximum extent imaginable.

 draught stopping building inspections